 To all case managers positively impacting lives day in and day out, happy National Case Management Week!
 Thank you for being advocates for patients and providing the knowledge and guidance needed to navigate the healthcare system.
 We see you, we support you and we celebrate you.

 Interested in learning more about a career in case management?
-Check out our latest episode of the Medix Impact Podcast for 4 Reasons to Pursue a Career in Case Management, and visit careers.medixteam.com to view open opportunities and connect with a recruiter today!
+Check out the Medix Impact Podcast for 4 Reasons to Pursue a Career in Case Management.
+Then, visit careers.medixteam.com to view open opportunities and connect with a recruiter today!